ItsDanik/rfidisk/README.md

 ```
 - License             | Default GNU GPL3.0 License
 - README.md           | What you're reading now.
 - floppy.png          | The icon that is being displayed in the desktop notifications.
+- install.sh          | Automatic installation script.
+You need to chmod +x it before you run it.
 - rfidisk.ino         | The arduino firmware.
 Written in C++.
 We will compile and upload this to the Arduino.
 - rfidisk.py          | The host software, running on our host machine.
 Wtieen in Python.
 This does the talking with the Arduino.
 - rfidisk_config.json | This is the configuration file for the Python script.
 It also stores the RFID Tag database.